 Open Access is the free, immediate, online availability of research articles, coupled with the rights to use these articles fully in the digital environment (SPARC).
 In recent years, open access has become at topic of conversation at colleges and universities throughout the world.
-We invite all Hamilton community members to join that conversation through a series of events during the 2017-18 academic year.
+We invite all Hamilton community members to join this continuing conversation.

 Open Access in Brief